wataru-maeda/react-native-boilerplate/README.md

 #### Navigation

 At default, you can see [3 types of navigation](https://github.com/wataru-maeda/react-native-boilerplate/tree/main/src/navigator); stack, tab, and drawer.
 The files are separated by the navigation types.
-If you don't need drawer navigation for example, you can the remove drawer file and replace the import [here](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L5) to tab or stack navigator.
+If you don't need drawer navigation for example, you can remove the drawer file and replace [here](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L5) with tab or stack navigator.

 #### Authentication